Where

 Retire to your room and relax for the night.

-Soak up the stellar views of the Grampians (Gariwerd) over breakfast at the hotel before packing your suitcase for Mount Langi Ghiran, a 75-minute drive away.
+Soak up the stellar views of the Grampians (Gariwerd) over breakfast at the Royal Mail Hotel before packing your suitcase for Mount Langi Ghiran winery, a 75-minute drive away.

 10.30am

-Take in Mount Langhi Ghiran's unobstructed views over the granite peaks and sloping woodlands of the Langi Ghiran State Park.
-The winery regularly rotates the bottles on its tasting bench, with at least five wines always available.
-Shiraz forms 80 per cent of the winery's plantings, so there are numerous different expressions of the varietal on offer.
-The one constant characteristic for which Mount Langi Ghiran’s shiraz has become renowned is its spicy pepper notes.
-The winery's Langi Shiraz was rated 'Excellent' in the latest edition of Langton's Classification of Australian Wine.
+Take in Mount Langhi Ghiran's unobstructed views over the granite peaks and sloping woodlands of Langi Ghiran State Park.
+The winery regularly rotates the bottles on its tasting bench, with at least five wines available.
+Shiraz forms 80 per cent of the winery's plantings – there are numerous different expressions offer, but all share the characteristic spicy pepper notes for which the winery has become renowned.
+The Langi Shiraz was rated 'Excellent' in the latest edition of Langton's Classification of Australian Wine.

 11.15am

-Head 80 minutes to Daylesford a lunch of Japanese flavours with a pan-Asian twist at smart-casual diner Sakana.
-For fine-dining in beautiful surrounds, try the Lake House.
-Alternatively, drive a further 20 minutes to Trentham's Du Fermier for French farmhouse-style cooking with a daily-changing menu.
+Head 80 minutes to Daylesford for an Italian trattoria-style lunch at Beppe.
+For fine-dining in beautiful surrounds, try the Lake House Restaurant.
+Alternatively, drive 20 minutes further to Trentham's Du Fermier for French farmhouse-style cooking with a changing set menu.

 2.45pm

-Hit the road from Daylesford for a quick 30-minute drive to artsy Kyneton, part of the Macedon Ranges, and home to many small, independent galleries.
-Stop by Lauriston Press, the John Lloyd Gallery, Stockroom, The Old Auction House, Colours of White and Art on Piper.
+Hit the road to artsy Kyneton, a 30-minute drive from Daylesford.
+Part of the Macedon Ranges, it's home to many small, independent galleries.
+Stop by Lauriston Press, the John Lloyd Gallery, Stockroom, The Old Auction House Gallery, Colours of White and Art on Piper.
 The Macedon Ranges has more professional artists working in the arts per capita than any other region in the state.

 4.00pm

-Venture 20-minutes by car to your last stop of the day, Hanging Rock Winery.
-Established in 1982 by John and Ann Ellis, this multi-award-winning winery was a pioneer of Heathcote Shiraz.
-Sample different expressions of the varietal, from different blocks and vintages, as well as shiraz blends.
+Venture 20 minutes by car to your last stop of the day, Hanging Rock Winery.
+Established in 1982 by John and Ann Ellis, this multi-award-winning winery was a pioneer of Heathcote shiraz.
+Sample various expressions of the varietal from different blocks and vintages, as well as shiraz blends.
 Savour your pick as you gaze out at the craggy peaks of Hanging Rock: a mystical place that has inspired many artists.
 Check out the annual summer sculpture exhibition scattered among the vines.

 5.00pm